Solving SDP Faster: A Robust IPM Framework and Efficient Implementation: Related Work

-Linear programming (LP) is a fundamental problem in optimization and algorithm design.
-It is a special case of semidefinite programming.
-Solving linear programs has attracted a lot of attentions over the last century \cite{d47,k80,k84,v89_lp}.
-A recent line of research further improves the theoretical running time of LP algorithms \cite{ls14,ls15,cls19,lsz19,sy20,jswz20}.
+\paragraph{Other SDP solvers.} The interior point method is a second-order algorithm.
+Second-order algorithms usually have logarithmic dependence on the error parameter $1/\epsilon$.
+First-order algorithms do not need to use second-order information, but they usually have polynomial dependence on $1/\epsilon$.
+There is a long list of work focusing on first-order algorithms \cite{ak07,jy11,alo16,gh16,al17,cdst19,lp19,ytfuc19,jllpt20}.
+Solving SDPs has also attracted attention in the parallel setting \cite{jy11,jy12,alo16,jllpt20}.

-\paragraph{Cutting plane method}
+\paragraph{Cutting plane method.}

 Cutting plane method is a class of optimization algorithms that iteratively queries a separation oracle to cut the feasible set that contains the optimal solution.
-There has been a long line of work to obtain fast cutting plane methods \cite{s77,yn76,k80,kte88,nn89,v89,av95,bv02,lsw15}.
-Currently the fastest cutting method is due to \cite{jlsw20}.
+There has been a long line of work to obtain fast cutting plane methods \cite{s77,yn76,k80,kte88,nn89,v89,av95,bv02,lsw15,jlsw20}.

-\paragraph{Other SDP solvers} In this paper we use the interior point method which is a second-order algorithm.
-Second-order algorithms usually have logarithmic dependence on the error parameter $1/\epsilon$.
-First-order algorithm do not need to use second-order information, but they usually have polynomial dependence on $1/\epsilon$.
-There is a long list of work focusing on first-order algorithms \cite{ak07,gh16,al17,cdst19,lp19,ytfuc19,jy11,pt12,alo16,jllpt20}.
-Solving SDPs has also attracted attention in the parallel setting \cite{jy11,jy12,alo16,jllpt20} and the quantum setting \cite{bs17,aggw17,bkllsw19,ag18,kp20}.